 Subsequently, users need to paste in the following line:

 /swapfile none swap sw 0 0

 Post the above step, the Swappiness in the file must ideally be set to 10, by using the following set of commands:

 echo 10 | sudo tee /proc/sys/vm/swappiness

-The last and final step in the process of creating a Swap File on Ubuntu remains setting up apt permission levels for the file.
-This is essential to prevent the file from becoming world-readable and lending appropriate security to the same.
-The same may be executed by using the following either of the following commands (depending upon the case)::
+The last and final step in creating a Swap File on Ubuntu remains setting up apt permission levels for the file.
+This is essential to prevent the file from becoming world-readable and lending appropriate security.
+The same may be executed by using the following either of the following commands (depending upon the case):

 sudo chown root:root /swapfile